 For the last couple of years I’ve routinely stated how important dealing with survivorship bias is in testing.
 I hope you agree with me that it’s a critical issue that makes it nearly impossible to run a historical test and then being able to repeat those results in the future.
 The only problem has been that it has historically been really hard to run tests without survivorship bias.
-Well, finally we have the ability to do this built into the next major release of Optuma (due Q2 2018).
-Normally I’d wait with this, but the testing I’ve been doing has made it so abundantly clear why this is such an important issue and I wanted to share that with you straight away.
+Well, with the release of version 1.3 we finally have the ability to do this!

 First – what is Survivorship Bias?

 Survivorship bias or survival bias is the logical error of concentrating on the people or things that made it past some selection process—and overlooking those that did not—typically because of their lack of visibility.
 This can lead to false conclusions in several different ways.